Putin’s response to G7 leaders mocking his shirtless photos

 The 10-week Falklands/Malvinas conflict began in 1982, when Argentine troops invaded the South Atlantic Islands, which are a British colony.

-Argentina maintains that it inherited the islands from Spain in 1800 and decided to claim them.
+Argentina maintains that it had inherited the islands from Spain in 1800 and decided to claim them.

 Britain, which has ruled the archipelago for 150 years, sent its maritime armed forces to recapture it.
 Argentine troops surrendered on 14 June.